PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 			NAME ABBREVIATES + MEANINGS !!
 	➳ W2I: Whisper to interact !
-	➳ C+H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me i don't mind & love when people do that !! ^_^
+	➳ C+H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me, i don't mind & i love when people do that !! ^_^
 	➳ dniuf: do not interact unless friend
 	➳ dniuc: do not interact unless close
 	➳ iwc: interact with caution + care